 Our learning muscles will be stretched this term as we focus on planning and imitating adventure and mystery stories.
 We will also be imitating artists such as Turner and O’Keffe in Art.

-We will focus on writing paragraphs which have connectives to signal time, sequence or place.
+Of course we will need to plan each paragraph first so that we include adverbs, complex sentences and conjunctions to signal time, sequence or place.
 Children will be using their Kung-Fu punctuation in order to punctuate speech accurately.

 What do you know about magnets and forces?